Growth is not a one way street. There are multiple avenues you can take to get to your desired outcome.

-In this article we’ll explore what a growth channel is, go over some examples of how companies have successfully leveraged these channels, and provide you with questions you can use to discover which channel(s) would be best for your business.
+Today we’ll explore what a growth channel is, go over some examples of how companies have successfully leveraged these channels, and provide you with questions you can use to discover which channel(s) would be best for your business.

 Let’s get right into it!
 First things first:

-What is a Growth Channel?
+What is a growth channel?

 When I think of a channel my initial thought is a flowing stream of water that leads to a bigger body of water.
 But this isn’t geography class.

 In marketing a growth channel is the medium through which you acquire new customers into your business and retain them.

 There are a number of different growth channels you can build into your business’s growth strategy.
 The most common channels include:

 Email funnels are a series of emails that are created with the intention to convert leads into repeating customers.

 Email marketing is known to be one of the most important channels, and for good reason.